xonsh/xonsh/docs/platform-issues.rst

 :ref:`$XONSH_DIR_CACHE_TO_LIST <xonsh_dir_cache_to_list>`
 to reduce typing lag

-And to the typing lag even more (at the cost of a small loss of precision of syntax highlighting) you can list all the rarely changing (like ``C:\Program Files\Python\``) or not very important dirs from your ``$PATH`` in :ref:`$XONSH_WIN_DIR_SESSION_CACHE <xonsh_win_dir_session_cache>`
+And to reduce the typing lag even more (at the cost of a small loss of precision of syntax highlighting) you can list all the rarely changing (like ``C:\Program Files\Python\``) or not very important dirs from your ``$PATH`` in :ref:`$XONSH_WIN_DIR_SESSION_CACHE <xonsh_win_dir_session_cache>`